oracle/python-oracledb/doc/src/api_manual/async_connection.rst

     .. note:

-        This attribute is only available when Oracle Database 12.1 or later is in use
+        This attribute is only available with Oracle Database 12.1 or later.

 .. attribute:: AsyncConnection.max_identifier_length